jeremygray/pyfilesec/docs/source/index.rst

 Although you can lock yourself out of your own car or house, you can hire someone with training and tools to break in on your behalf.
 With encryption, however, it would likely be prohibitively expensive to hire someone to "break in on your behalf";
-hpefully that is not possible, even for a well-funded adversary.
+hopefully that is not possible, even for a well-funded adversary.
 So you could actually lose data by trying to secure it.

-**Development status:** As of version 0.2.0, the development status is **beta**, meaning that things seem to be working well despite some rough edges and known limitations, which are hopefully mostly described well enough to know what they are.
+**Development status:** As of version 0.2.0, the development status is **beta**, meaning that things seem to be working well despite some rough edges and known limitations.
+Limitations are hopefully described well enough to know what they are.
 Being beta, API changes are still possible, and will be documented in the changelog.
-The development emphasis is mostly on making sure that the current features are as secure as possible and work as intended on Mac, Linux, and Windows.
+The development emphasis now is mostly on making sure that the current features are as secure as possible, as easy as feasible, and work as intended cross-platform (on Mac, Linux, and Windows).
 Documentation is a work in progress.
-A few extensions are planned (notably an alternative encryption backend, and zip for archive).
+A few extensions are planned, notably an alternative encryption backend and zip for archive.
 Setting file permissions on Windows needs work.
 Python 3 support looks easy; ``2to3`` passes now, but python 3 is completely untested.